The Opioid Crisis in Canada

 The September 2019 National Report sadly shows that the current crisis is not going anywhere.
 Approximately 12,800 lives have been lost since 2016, at an average of one person every two hours in 2018.
 Many, many other people are hospitalized each year because of opioid overdoses.

 Opioid addiction is powerful and dangerous, but real recovery is possible.
 As an accredited national leader in treating alcohol, drug, and food addictions for 50 years, Renascent offers specialized intensive inpatient and outpatient programs for opioid addiction.
-We’ve helped almost 50,000 people recover from addiction.
+We’ve helped over 50,000 people recover from addiction.
 We can help you too.

 In this article, we’ll help you understand the difference between prescription and illegal opioid drugs, the risk of opioid addiction, the signs and symptoms of problem use, opioid addiction treatment options in Canada, and how you can achieve lifelong healing and recovery from addiction to these powerful drugs.